pic

 Static Vectors vs Pre-Allocations

 Considering the advantages of static vectors over regular vectors, we can now compare their performance to other strategies that reduce memory allocations.
 In particular, we'll examine how they stack up against pre-allocating memory for intermediate outputs.
 Our examples demonstrate that static vectors can efficiently store intermediate results, making pre-allocation techniques unnecessary.
-Moreover, they reveal that storing the final output in an MVector can lead to performance gains over using a regular vector.
+Moreover, the examples reveal that storing the final output in an MVector can lead to performance gains over using a regular vector.

 x = rand(50)